-The Company Secretary prepares minutes of general meetings which include the Company's responses to the questions received from shareholders prior to the AGM.
+The Company Secretary prepares minutes of general meetings which include the Company's responses to the questions received from shareholders.
 These minutes are made available to shareholders via SGXNet and on the Company's website.

-The 2021 AGM
+The 2022 AGM

-In view of the COVID-19 situation in 2021, the AGM for financial year ended 31 December 2020 (the "2021 AGM") was convened and held by electronic means on 29 April 2021 pursuant to the Order.
-Alternative arrangements relating to attendance at the AGM via electronic means (including arrangements by which the meeting can be electronically accessed via 'live' audio-visual webcast or 'live' audio-only stream), submission of questions to the Chairman of the Meeting in advance of the AGM, addressing of substantial and relevant questions prior to the AGM and voting by appointing the Chairman of the Meeting as proxy at the AGM, were put in place for the 2021 AGM.
+In view of the COVID-19 situation in 2022, the AGM for financial year ended 31 December 2021 (the "2022 AGM") was convened and held by electronic means on 28 April 2022 pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020.
+Alternative arrangements relating to attendance at the AGM via electronic means (including arrangements by which the meeting can be electronically accessed via 'live' audio-visual webcast or 'live' audio-only stream), submission of questions to the Chairman of the Meeting in advance of the AGM, addressing of substantial and relevant questions prior to the AGM and voting by appointing the Chairman of the Meeting as proxy at the AGM, were put in place for the 2022 AGM.